envoyproxy/nighthawk/docs/root/adaptive_load_controller.md

-The adaptive load controller is a standalone [library](https://github.com/envoyproxy/nighthawk/tree/main/source/adaptive_load) with [proto based API](https://github.com/envoyproxy/nighthawk/tree/main/api/adaptive_load).
-It is an abstraction built on to of Nighthawk that implements an adaptive execution mode.
+The adaptive load controller is a standalone [library](https://github.com/envoyproxy/nighthawk/tree/main/source/adaptive_load) with a [proto based API](https://github.com/envoyproxy/nighthawk/tree/main/api/adaptive_load).
+It is an abstraction built on top of Nighthawk that implements an adaptive execution mode.

 ## Motivation